- Salem Greeters

 As the state capital, Salem is steeped in history – from the Capitol building itself to stately homes with storied pasts.
-Three historic properties – Bush House Museum, Historic Deepwood Estate and Willamette Heritage Center – are located within easy walking distance of one another.
+Three historic properties – Bush House Museum, Deepwood Museum and Gardens and Willamette Heritage Center – are located within easy walking distance of one another.

 At the Bush House Museum, an elegant 1878 Italianate mansion built by pioneer businessman Asahel Bush II is set in a 100-acre park, step inside and step back in time with a guided tour of the museum’s exhibits of textiles, photos and historic artifacts.

-The nearby Historic Deepwood Estate, designed by noted Northwest architect W.C.
+The nearby Deepwood Museum and Gardens, designed by noted Northwest architect W.C.
 Knighton and built during the 1890s by Dr. Luke Port, is a gabled Queen Anne with enchanting gardens designed by the Northwest’s first female landscape architecture firm, Lord & Schryver.